moturus/rush/README.md

 # rush

+## Archived: the repo has been moved to [Motor OS repo](https://github.com/moturus/motor-os/tree/main/src/bin/rush).

 RUst SHell: a posixy shell implemented in Rust with minimal external dependencies.

 Q: Why another shell in Rust?